djfemz/savannah-tech/README.md

 ## Getting Started
-1. To Run the project, navigate to the projects root directory and execute the 'docker-compose up --build' command in the projects root directory, the project should start
+To Run the project, navigate to the projects root directory and execute the following commands:
+1. 'docker-compose up --build' to build the application.
+2. 'docker-compose run api' to start the application.
 ## Documentation
 1. The project is documented using swagger.io and can be accessed by running the application and visiting <app_base_url:PORT>/swagger/index.html in a web browser e.g localhost:8080/swagger/index.html.
 [Documentation](https://<app_base_url>/swagger/index.html)